bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 0: 00:45:48

 Yeah, it's just like today there will be at least 64 bytes for every signature check being done.
-And with half aggregation, maybe that's the same cost can be per 32 bytes.
+And with half aggregation, maybe that's the same cost as can be per 32 bytes.
-The way that taproot rules already work, they actually require 50 bytes of witness data for every signature check being done.
+The way that Taproot rules already work, they actually require 50 bytes of witness data for every signature check being done.
 So if that rule is maintained, but maybe that rule shouldn't, that rule doesn't really make much sense.
 And yeah, I mean...

 Speaker 1: 00:46:18

 No, but I tend to agree.
-Like usually bandwidth constraints are much more important than verification time constraints.
+Usually bandwidth constraints are much more important than verification time constraints.
 Spending a little bit more verification time, I'm guessing you're right, but I guess it's more acceptable than maybe increasing the actual block size, the actual data that you need to send around.

 Speaker 2: 00:46:35